artnuke/mipt-bot-app/readme.md

 ## Notes

-To start mongodb and init "botdb" collection we are using monogo-init.js
+To start mongodb and init "botdb" collection we are using monogo-init.jstest string